RGBCube/github2forgejo/README.md

 And get a nice interactive experience.

+> [!NOTE]
+> To run in dry mode, just set the DRY environment variable to `true`.
+You won't
+> be prompted for this, as I didn't want to break the program for exisitng
+> users.
+Create an issue if you'd like this to be changed, I'm all ears.

 This works on any Forgejo instance.

 You can also set up a systemd service and timer to run every once in a while.